SirLefti/piboy/README.md

 ![map](./docs/map.png)

+Other apps shown in the header are currently placeholders.

 ## Hardware

  - Raspberry Pi (full size board with all 40 pins recommended)
  - 3.5" SPI display module (with an ILI9486 display driver chip)

+Additional parts depending on case variant.

 ## Installation